mohammad-al-ali/shopia/README.md

 ## 🚀 Features

 ### 👥 Customer Features
-- Browse products with advanced filtering (categories, brands, price, etc.)
+- Browse products with advanced filtering (categories, brands, price, etc.).
-- View detailed product pages with images and descriptions
+- View detailed product pages with images and descriptions.
-- Add/update/remove items from the cart
+- Add/update/remove items from the cart.
-- Apply/remove discount coupons at checkout
+- Apply/remove discount coupons at checkout.
-- Complete checkout with order confirmation
+- Complete checkout with order confirmation.
+- Secure checkout with multiple payment methods(PayPal , Cash on Delivery).
-- Contact form with email notifications to admin
+- Contact form with email notifications to admin.

 ### 🛠️ Admin Features
 - Dashboard with order statistics and monthly revenue summaries